-15 Popular Bedtime Prayers for Kids
+20 Bedtime Prayers for Kids

 Do you have a habit of saying bedtime prayer before going to bed at your home too?
 Well, if you don’t, you must know why it is a good habit to inculcate in your children.
 Saying bedtime prayers every night can help a child develop a habit of praying regularly and self-reflect on his/her thoughts, behaviour, and actions of the day.
 Teaching bedtime prayers to your child can be extremely beneficial.
 If you are religious and want to teach your religion to your child as well, bedtime prayer is a good way to start.
-This will not only help your child learn good thoughts but also remind them that there is a true friend in heaven who is mighty, believes in goodness, and does not fear wrong.
+Bedtime prayers for preschoolers and kids will not only help your child learn good thoughts but also remind them that there is a true friend in heaven who is mighty, believes in goodness, and does not fear wrong.

 Read this article to find out how bedtime prayers can benefit your child and ten popular bedtime prayers you can teach your dear child.

-Benefits of Bedtime Prayers
+Benefits of Bedtime Prayers for Children

-Bedtime prayers are very beneficial for children.
+Kids’ bedtime prayers are very beneficial for children.
 Some of the benefits of kids’ prayers before bed include:

 1. Saying Bedtime Prayers Helps Reduce Stress

 Studies have shown that spending some time each night on self-reflection and prayer reduces stress levels in both adults and children.
-Praying increases feelings of calmness and wellness, thus, reducing the ill effects of stress.
+Praying increases feelings of calmness and wellness, thus reducing the ill effects of stress.
 Prayers can also nullify the negative effects of stress on physical health.

 2. Praying Helps With Self-Control